-The fair value determined at grant date of the equity-settled share-based payments is expensed on a straight-line basis over the vesting period, a maximum of three years, based on the Group's estimate of equity instruments that will eventually vest, with a corresponding increase in equity.
+The fair value determined at grant date of the equity-settled share based payments is expensed on a straight-line basis over the vesting period, a maximum of three years, based on the Group's estimate of equity instruments that will eventually vest, with a corresponding increase in equity.
 The fair value of the performance rights is measured using a combination of binomial tree methodology and Monte-Carlo simulation.
 At the end of each reporting period, the Group revises its estimate of the number of equity instruments expected to vest.
 The impact of the revision of the original estimates, if any, is recognised in the statement of profit or loss such that the cumulative expense reflects the revised estimate, with a corresponding adjustment to the equity-settled employee benefits reserve.

-The Group had in place an LTI plan for executives and senior employees for the 2016 to 2018 financial years.
-In accordance with the plan, 1,098,092 performance rights were issued to the participants at the start of the LTI plan in proportion to their level of participation in the LTI, as determined by the Remuneration Committee and the Board.
-The maximum fair value of the LTI pool is \$7.5 million over three years (capped at \$2.5 million per year).
+The Group has in place an LTI plan for executives and senior employees for the 2019 to 2021 financial years.
+In accordance with the plan, 553,852 performance rights were issued to the participants at the start of the LTI plan in proportion to their level of participation in the LTI, as determined by the Remuneration Committee and the Board.
+The maximum fair value of the LTI pool is \$7.5 million over 3 years.

 Performance rights are eligible for conversion and vesting based on achievement of performance hurdles.
-Performance hurdles are assessed cumulatively over the three-year period.
-Performance rights are allocated and converted into deferred vesting shares in November each year following an assessment of cumulative performance and are at-risk before vesting after a further 12-month period.
+Performance hurdles are assessed over the three-year period.
+Performance rights are allocated and converted into shares in November 2021 following an assessment of the three-year performance.
 Please refer to the remuneration report for further details on the Group's LTI plan.